 This is the first remote sensing of a residential school cemetery that Sask Polytech has been involved in.
 The applied research program has used GPR, UAV-mounted imaging and satellite technology previously for forestry, agriculture and conservation related projects.

 In 2018, Cowessess First Nation and Sask Polytech Geomatics and Surveying Engineering Technology faculty members created a mapping procedure to help 911 responders locate Cowessess First Nation emergencies more quickly.
-This was a successful partnership that grew to support the establishment of the Remote Sensing of Residential School Cemeteries project.
+This was a successful partnership, lead by CJ Pelletier, Geomatics and Surveying Engineering Technology program head, that grew to support the establishment of the Remote Sensing of Residential School Cemeteries project.